Qonus/event-sphere/README.md

 ## Description
 This is a [Next.js](https://nextjs.org) + [MongoDB](https://www.mongodb.com/products/platform/atlas-database) project made in 24 hours as a submition for offline [BICAP hackathon](https://capedu.kz/bicap) in Binom school, Astana, Kazakhstan.

+## Features:
+- Search algorithm.
+- Creating and seeing events on a map.

+## Used Libraries:
+- Leaflet
+- OpenStreetMap
+- Imgur
+- Mongoose
+- Next-Auth

 ## Setup .env
 Create a ```.env``` file in the main directory, it should include following fields filled with your data: